-Sir Alan Steer in his report Learning Behaviour: Lessons Learned.
-A review of behaviour standards and practices in our schools (DCSF 2009) described Managed Moves as:
+The report 'Learning Behaviour: Lessons Learned: A review of behaviour standards and practices in our schools' (DCSF 2009) described Managed Moves as:

 "an appropriate strategy to promote the reduction in numbers of pupils being excluded in mainstream schools.
 This should be seen as a piece of preventative work to support pupils at risk of exclusion."
 Schools are not required by the Department for Education to use Managed Moves.
 This document includes the LA's recommendation for the use of Managed Moves and outlines where schools can access support to implement and monitor them.